elpiarthera/chat-bot-sb/README.md

 ## Local Quickstart

-Follow these steps to get your own My AI team instance running locally.
+Follow these steps to get your own My Team AI instance running locally.

 You can watch the full video tutorial / coming soon